Aantrreksh/sql-query/sqlref/sql_reference.md

 ### partitionedClause
 {: #partitionedClause}

 You can use the result partitioned clause to control the layout of the SQL query result set being stored.
-The default behavior is to store the result into one single partition, that is a single object in Cloud {{site.data.keyword.cos_short}}.
+The default behavior is to store the result into one single partition, which is a single object in Cloud {{site.data.keyword.cos_short}}.

 <object alt="syntax diagram for a result partitioned clause"  data="./diagrams/partitionedClause-14c6625aac17022857a71923dba3b8fd.svg" ></object>